sinch/docs/docs/sms/sms-java.md

 - You must have JDK 11 or later installed.
 - You must have [Gradle](https://gradle.org/install/) installed.
-- Before you can send or receive SMS messages using the Sinch API, you first must [create a Sinch account](#CreateSinchAccount) to get a free test number.
-If you already have a Sinch account and free test number, skip to the section about [implementing SMS messaging](#ImplementingSMSMessaging).
+- Before you can send or receive SMS messages using the Sinch API, you first must [create a Sinch account](#sign-up-for-a-Sinch account) to get a free test number.
+If you already have a Sinch account and free test number, skip to the section about [implementing SMS messaging](#implementing-sms-messaging).
 - You must [install the Java SMS helper library](doc:sms-java-library).

-### <a id="CreateSinchAccount"></a> Sign up for a Sinch account
+### Sign up for a Sinch account

 Before you can send your first SMS, you need a [Sinch account](https://dashboard.sinch.com/signup).
 If you are in the United States, you also need a [free test phone number](https://dashboard.sinch.com/numbers/your-numbers/numbers).